federoccco/Start2Impact/Blockchain/daily-crypto-report/README.md

-# Daily Crypto report
+# Cryptocurrency reporting system

-This is a report system that fetches information from coinmarket.com
+This is a report system that fetches information from <a href="https://coinmarketcap.com">coinmarketcap.com </a>

 The script use the request module sending an HTTP request to an API Endpoint through an auth key, saving the data in a JSON file